thosgood/this-weeks-finds/markdown/51-100/week098.md

 objects like x

-morphisms between objects like f: x → y
+morphisms between objects like f: x \to y

-2-morphisms between morphisms like F: f → g
+2-morphisms between morphisms like F: f \to g

-3-morphisms between 2-morphisms like T: F → G
+3-morphisms between 2-morphisms like T: F \to G

 ...